-The counseling office, located in the Wyse 1st floor suite, provides professional, shortterm, on-campus counseling services to students on a free and confidential basis.
+The counseling office, located in the Wyse 1st floor suite, provides professional, short-term, on-campus counseling services to students on a free and confidential basis.
 Services support students' personal, social and spiritual health while increasing students' ability to succeed academically.
 The counseling office provides individual, couple and group mental health counseling, wellness education, crisis intervention, and referral to community providers.
+Telehealth sessions can be made available for Indiana residents.
+Assistance in finding a local therapist is available for online graduate students.